 Here’s a partial listing of some of the students from my Non-Fiction Book Proposal class who have gone on to publish books.
 If I added coaching clients, the list would be even longer.

 Josephine Ensign, author of Catching Homelessness: A Nurses’s Story of Falling Through the Safety Net (SheWrites Press 2016) first took my Nonfiction Book Proposal class in Winter 2004.
 She has been the most productive writer in my Shipping Group, earning grants, fellowships (Jack Straw) and residencies (Hedgebrook), performing at Smoke Farm, creating multimedia presentations at a conference and at Jack Straw’s gallery, producing a regular blog and getting essays published in magazines like The Sun, Silk Road, Pulse, Examined Life Journal, Intima and the Creative Nonfiction anthology of stories from nurses, I Wasn’t Strong Like This When I Started Out, which was edited by Lee Gutkind.
 But despite interest from several academic publishers, it took a while to find the right home for her book at SheWrites Press.
-She’s the subject of my latest Path to Publication.
+You can learn more about Josephine in this Path to Publication interview and at her blog.

 Rebecca Ross, Being Home: The Art of Belonging Wherever You Are (Turning Stone Press, 2016).
 Rebecca took my Nonfiction Book Proposal class back in and then took my Indie Publishing class in the Summer of 2014.
 But along with another student in that calss, Adrienne Ross Scanlan, she ended up finding a publisher, in this case, an affiliate of Red Wheel/Conari/Weiser.
 I interviewed her in 2016 about